 - Go to zoom.emerson.edu and click Sign in.
 Sign in with your Emerson account.

 To find your Personal Meeting Room, click Profile in the left-hand menu.
 Under Personal Meeting ID, look for the long link and click Show to reveal it.
 At any time, you can copy-and-paste this link into your browser's address bar to join your Personal Meeting Room.
-I recommend keeping this link in a safe and handy place or making it a bookmark.Note: Always use the long link under Personal Meeting ID instead of the "Personal Link" listed below it!
+We recommend keeping this link in a safe and handy place or making it a bookmark.Note: Always use the long link under Personal Meeting ID instead of the "Personal Link" listed below it!
 The link that contains "pwd" followed by a long alphanumeric string is the one you want.
-It has the room's password built-in, so students won't need to enter it when joining.
+It has the room's passcode built-in, so students won't need to enter it when joining.